IRL2/nanover-docs/source/concepts/recording.rst

-Recording data
+Recording simulations using NanoVer
 ==============

 .. _Rust server: https://github.com/IRL2/nanover-rs

 For a NanoVer session to be useful beyond the time the users spend in VR, it needs to be recorded.
 This recording can then be analysed or played back to get insight.
+In this document, we describe how to record a NanoVer session and how to visualise the recording using inbuilt methods.

 .. contents:: Contents
     :depth: 2